duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 }
 ```

-### Syntax for Key Presses
+### Syntax for `key` Property

-Cheat sheet keys often have several combinations, which you can indicate in the syntax of each `key` property.
+Cheat sheet actions often have several key combinations, which you can indicate in the syntax of each `key` property.
+Brackets, `[ ]`, or braces, `{ }`, are used to wrap key combinations in code blocks.
+If you include no brackets or braces, the entire string will be shown in a code block.

+To express literal brackets, braces, and backslash, simply escape with a backslash: e.g. `[Ctrl + \\]`, or `{Ctrl + \[}`.

+For convenience, if your string contains no brackets or braces, the entire string will be shown as a code block.

+### Formatting Key Presses

+Cheat sheet actions often have several key combinations, which you can express in any way you choose.
+The following are only suggestions; choose the most appropriate format for your cheat sheet.

+#### Single Keys or Commands

+There is no special syntax required for the string - for example, `"x"` or `":set color"`.
+The entire string will be shown in one code block.

 #### Simultaneous Keys (e.g., pressing A and B together)

-Simultaneous key presses are displayed in the same code block.
-There is no special syntax for the string - for example, `"x"` or `":set color"`.
-The entire string will be shown in the same code block.
+You might express simultaneous key presses as follows:

+- As separate code blocks, connected by a plus, e.g. `"[Ctrl]+[v]"`
+- As a single code block, connected by a plus, e.g. `"[Ctrl+v]"`
+- As a single code block, connected by a dash, e.g. `"[C-v]"`

 #### Consecutive Keys (e.g., pressing A, then pressing B)

+You might express consecutive key presses as follows:

-Consecutive key presses are displayed in separate code blocks separated by a space.
-Wrap each key press in brackets and separate by a space - for example, `"[Ctrl-B] [x]"`.
+- As separate code blocks separated by a space, e.g. `"[Ctrl-B] [x]"`
+- As separate code blocks separated by a comma, e.g. `"[Ctrl-B], [x]"`

 #### Alternative Keys (e.g., pressing either A or B)

+You can express alternatives as follows:

-Alternative key presses are displayed in separate code blocks separated by a forward slash.
-Wrap each key press in brackets and separate by a slash - for example, `"[?!=] / [?<!]"`.
+- As separate code blocks separated by a forward slash, e.g. `"[?!=] / [?<!]"`
+- As separate code blocks separated by "or", e.g. `"[?!=] or [?<!]"`